-DESIGN FOR HIGH VOLUME PRODUCTION
+DESIGN FOR HIGH VOLUME MANUFACTURING

-Simplexity’s Cost-Effective Approach
+Simplexity’s Cost-Effective Approach for High Volume Manufacturing

 When a design is approached from a full system perspective, with all applicable engineering disciplines (mechanical, electrical, software/firmware and controls) considered as a whole, design efficiencies can be realized that may not be readily obvious if designing each in isolation.
 Often algorithms can be applied to prioritize how a product functions that may not be evident without that more holistic, complete system view.

-For high volume production, unit costs rule the day.
+For high volume manufacturing, unit costs rule the day.
 The principles we follow in system-level design to minimize unit costs include prioritizing product simplification and investing in NRE (non-recurring engineering) time to reduce the number of parts or part complexity to manage total BOM costs.
 Also, based on production forecasts, we will ultimately select an appropriate production manufacturing process, such as injection molding, formed sheet metal, or casting to maximize ROI at scale.

 Good Design Engineering = Better Returns